foss-for-all/sponsorship-prospectus/sponsorship-prospectus.md

 ![center h:300](./assets/pictogram_foss.svg)

-The inaugural FOSS for All Conference is a non-profit open source community event under the slogan “Free and Open Source Software for All.”
+The first edition of FOSS for All Conference is a non-profit open source community event under the slogan “Free and Open Source Software for All.”
 Our goal is to create an open source conference for everyone.

 Globally, non-profit open source conferences like COSCUP (Taiwan) and FOSDEM (Belgium) are thriving, nurturing their local open source ecosystems.
 In Korea, large global open source projects such as Python, Golang, Ubuntu, OpenStack, and Kubernetes can organize their own conferences with sponsors, but smaller projects and individuals face challenges in hosting technical exchange events.
 FOSS for All was launched to help foster the domestic open source ecosystem by bringing together diverse open source projects in Korea.